Hudud Ordinances: Reforming the Hudood Ordinance

 Legal experts have claimed that the original law was not so unbalanced as its opponents claimed or that the reforms will be impossible to enforce.

-Human rights groups and activists in Pakistan have also criticized the bill, with one group complaining: "The so-called Women's Protection Bill is a farcical attempt at making the Hudood Ordinance palatable".
+Human rights groups and activists in Pakistan have also criticised the bill, with one group complaining: "The so-called Women's Protection Bill is a farcical attempt at making the Hudood Ordinance palatable".
 The concern is that thousands of rapes go unreported as victims fear that they would be treated as criminals.
 In contrast Martin Lau has said that the Act "cannot be dismissed as a mere window dressing undertaken to satisfy a Western audience."

 Criminal Law (Amendment) (Offense of Rape) Act 2016

-On 7 October 2016, Pakistan's parliament unanimously passed a new anti-rape and anti-honour killing bills.
+On 7 October 2016, Pakistan's parliament unanimously passed new anti-rape and anti-honour killing bills.
 The new laws introduced harsher punishments for the perpetrators of such crimes.
 According to the new anti-rape bill, DNA testing was made mandatory in rape cases.
 Sabotaging or disrupting the work of a police officer or Government official could result in imprisonment of 1 year under the new law.
 Government officials who are found taking advantage of their official position to commit act of rape (e.g. custodial rape) are liable to imprisonment for life and a fine.
 According to the new law, anyone who rapes a minor or a mentally or physically disabled person will be liable for the death penalty or life imprisonment.

-Recording of statement of the female survivor of rape or sexual harassment shall be done by an Investigating Officer, in the presence of a female police officer, or a female family member of the survivor.
+The recording of the statement of the female survivor of rape or sexual harassment shall be done by an Investigating Officer, in the presence of a female police officer, or a female family member of the survivor.
 Survivors of rape shall be provided legal aid (if needed) by the Provincial Bar Council.
 The new law also declares that trials for offences such as rape and related crimes shall be conducted in-camera and also allows for the use of technology such as video links to record statements of the victim and witnesses, to spare them the humiliation or risk entailed by court appearances.
 The media will also be restricted from publishing or publicising the names or any information that would reveal the identity of a victim, except when publishing court judgements.
 The trial for rape shall conclude within three months.
 However, if the trial is not completed within three months then the case shall be brought to the notice of the Chief Justice of the High Court for appropriate directions.
 The new bill also ensures that sex workers are also included in the law's protection.

 UN Women Executive Director, Phumzile Mlambo-Ngcuka, hailed the Government of Pakistan's decision to pass the anti-rape and anti-honour killing bills.